ravidziv/academic-kickstart/content/home/featured.md

   # Choose how much pages you would like to display (0 = all pages)
   count = 6

+  # Lead with these papers, then show the other featured papers by date.
+  pinned = ["/publication/layer-by-layer", "/publication/minp"]

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"